cms-ml/documentation/content/inference/particlenet.md

 We see that the ParticleNet model shows an outstanding performance in this classification task.
 Besides, the DeepAK8 and ParticleNet results are similar to the benchmark values found in the [gDoc](https://docs.google.com/document/d/1Hcuc6LBxZNX16zjEGeq16DAzspkDC4nDTyjMp1bWHRo/edit).
 We address that the performance can be further improved by fine-tuning on the model, and by taking the average predicted score from an ensemble of the trained model with different initial parametrization - a well known ML technique to pursue an extra few percent of improvements.

+It is also worth noting that, in this training example, we only use four input variables and do not use a full suite of input features as done in the original paper.
+Additional variables (eg Δ*R* or log(*p*<sub>T</sub > / *p*<sub>T</sub>(jet))) can be designed based on the given 4-momenta, and, although providing redundant information in principle, can still help the network fully exploit the point cloud structure and thus do a better discrimination job.

 ## Tuning the ParticleNet model